samirelanduk/omnicanvas/docs/source/index.rst

   <Rectangle 300×200 at (10,20)>
   >>> canvas.save("example.svg")

-See the overview for more examples, or the full API for a full listing of features.
+See the the :doc:`examples page <examples>` for more examples, or the full API for a full listing of features.

 Table of Contents
 -----------------